infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## What do we know?

-Now let’s briefly see what all things we have in our bucket and what is expected from IAC.
+Now let’s briefly see what all things we have in our bucket and what is expected from IaC.

 As we were using AWS as our cloud provider, we started looking into finalizing the architecture that we were going to use for our system.
 After all the R&D, we decided to go with the Multi-VPC architecture that is one of the recommendations from AWS, and yes, this was written in AWS CDK.
 And hence, taking recommendations from this CDK solution, we were able to achieve a single VPC for a single tenant, which then solved our complete isolation problem along with the platform VPC connectivity with the tenant VPCs.
 We will be looking at this in detail in this blog too.

 Considering we have what we wanted for our networking infrastructure, then for applications we are going to use Fargate ECS services, RDS for databases, SSM for application environment variables, Secret Manager for application secrets, and Route 53 for maintaining the DNS records.

-And for continuous integration and continuous deployment we are going to use the Github action.
+And for continuous integration and continuous deployment we are going to use the GitHub action.
 From all this decision, you might realize that we are avoiding anything self-hosted for now.

-Before we start looking into CDK code, let me tell you I will only be going through the configuration file with you, not the actual code, because CDK only differs from other IAC tools in that it is written in imperative form, which means we make the configuration file public-facing and the actual code an abstraction, which then helps each member of the org to just learn how to manipulate the configuration file and not the actual code, which helps the infrastructure manipulation be very easy, quick, and scalable.
+Before we start looking into CDK code, let me tell you I will only be going through the configuration file with you, not the actual code, because CDK only differs from other IaC tools in that it is written in imperative form, which means we make the configuration file public-facing and the actual code an abstraction, which then helps each member of the org to just learn how to manipulate the configuration file and not the actual code, which helps the infrastructure manipulation be very easy, quick, and scalable.

-## IAC of Networking
+## IaC of Networking

 Let’s first start looking into how we break down the [recommended](https://github.com/aws-samples/aws-vpc-builder-cdk/tree/main) networking architecture to fit our solution.